-The following table highlights the capital funding sources that will be used to develop this plan.
+The following table, Figure 52, highlights the capital funding sources that will be used to implement this plan.

-Funding Source Description FTA 5307 The FTA 5307 award amounts are set in each transportation reauthorization bill, and the apportionment is determined by a formula based on a combination of bus revenue vehicle miles, bus passenger miles, fixed guideway revenue vehicle miles, and fixed guideway route miles as well as population and population density.
-FTA 5339 FTA 5339 is a formula grant designed to replace, rehabilitate, and purchase buses and related equipment and to construct bus-related facilities.
-CMAQ The CMAQ program funds transportation projects or programs that will contribute to the attainment or maintenance of the national ambient air quality standards.
-CMAQ works like a formula fund; grants are apportioned annually to each state according to the air quality in the state.
-Earmarks Earmarks are congressional provisions that direct funds to be spent on specific projects.
-FTA Small Starts The FTA Small Starts program is one of several competitive capital investment grant programs offered to transit agencies.
-The law requires Small Starts projects to complete project development before the grant award.
+Funding Source Description The FTA 5307 award amounts are set in each transportation reauthorization bill, and the apportionment for areas of population of 200,000 or more is determined by a formula based on a FTA 5307 combination of bus revenue vehicle miles, bus passenger miles, fixed guideway revenue vehicle miles, and fixed guideway route miles as well as population and population density.
+FTA 5339 is a formula grant designed to replace, rehabilitate, and FTA 5339 purchase buses and related equipment and to construct bus- related facilities.
+The CMAQ program funds transportation projects or programs that will contribute to the attainment or maintenance of the CMAQ national ambient air quality standards.
+CMAQ works like a formula fund; grants are apportioned annually to each state according to the air quality in the state. .
+Earmarks are congressional provisions that direct funds to be Earmarks spent on specific projects.
+The FTA Small Starts program is one of several competitive capital investment grant programs offered to transit agencies.
+FTA Small Starts The law requires Small Starts projects to complete project development before the grant award.
 Project development includes design and environmental clearances.
-Bipartisan Infrastructure Investment and Jobs Act FTA The Bipartisan Infrastructure Law has increased formula funding and the funds available for capital investment grants.
-The Bipartisan Infrastructure Law creates increased support for bus facilities, stations and stops.
+The Infrastructure Law has increased formula funding and the Infrastructure funds available for capital investment grants.
+The Infrastructure Investment and Jobs Law creates increased support for bus facilities, stations and Act FTA stops.
 It also provides planning activity support for low-density and low-income portions of cities and adjoining rural areas.
-FTA 5337 The State of Good Repair program provides capital funds for the maintenance, replacement, and rehabilitation of bus systems to allow transit agencies to keep their systems in good repair.
+The State of Good Repair program provides capital funds for the FTA 5337 maintenance, replacement, and rehabilitation of bus systems to allow transit agencies to keep their systems in good repair.
 Funds can be used for buses, facilities, passenger stations and terminals, and security systems as well as to develop Transit Asset Management plans.
 Other Grants (Federal and State) Transit projects are eligible for the RAISE program, which is designed to support infrastructure investment.
 The RAISE program has been used to fund transit priority measures, including bus lanes.
 RAISE grants are for capital investments in surface transportation that will have a significant local or regional impact.